Siqi-Gong/Healthcare-Cost-Prediction/README.md

 # Healthcare Cost Prediction & Uncertainty Quantification

-**Notice that this research was supervised by Dr Liu at LNUT.
-The dataset cannot be posted as open-source.**
+** !!Notice that this research was supervised by Dr Liu at LNUT.
+The dataset cannot be posted as open-source !!**

 ## Project Overview
 This project develops a robust machine learning pipeline to forecast hospital procedure costs.
 It addresses high-dimensional healthcare data challenges by integrating **Natural Language Processing (NLP)** for clinical descriptions and **Conformal Prediction** for reliable uncertainty quantification.